-Maybe you got a jump on seasonal shopping this year and picked up presents for the family early.
-Relieved, you thought you could sit back and relax until it was time to ring in the new year.
+Maybe you got a jump on seasonal shopping this year and picked up presents for the family super early.
+Relieved, you thought you could sit back and relax until it’s time to ring in the new year.
 Then you realized that Secret Santa exchange is still looming.
-And you need somethings to say “thanks for your hard work” for your postal carrier.
-And a little surprise for the friend that’s been there for you all year would be a kind gesture.
-Oh yeah, and there are still stockings in line to be stuffed.
-Your holiday list may be an unexpectedly long one, but that doesn’t mean you have to go over your budget.
-This collection of great gifts for $25 and less is sure to help you get a handle on that holiday shopping (for real this time).
+And you need something that says “thanks for your hard work” for your postal carrier.
+And a little surprise for the friend who’s been there for you all year.
+And…and…and… Your holiday list may be an unexpectedly long one, but that doesn’t mean you have to go over your budget.
+This collection of great gifts for $25 (or less!) is sure to help you get a handle on that holiday shopping (for real this time).

 That phrase “childlike curiosity” is around for a reason.
 (If you’ve ever been on the answering end of an ongoing series of “Why?-s” you know what we’re talking about.)
 So much in the world is new and exciting for kids.
 They’re learning new things every day, their imaginations are limitless, and their creativity never ceases to amaze us grown-up types.
 With this in mind, we selected an assortment of fun gift ideas that are sure to keep kids interested, excited, and entertained while those little brains grow big and strong.

 Their fridge is fully stocked with the perfect combination of craft brews and classic beers.
 Their wine rack is loaded with reds, whites, and maybe even a bit of the bubbly.
 And don’t even get them started on what it takes to mix the perfect cocktail—the glass, the garnish, whether it’s shaken or stirred—they have all of the details down.
 That’s right, we’re talking about the Home Bartender.
 Chances are, you know one of these masterful mixologists, so we’ve gathered a collection of gifts that will surely make any adult beverage connoisseur raise their glass.